D-I-Projects/ServerBuilder/README.md

             of your accepting any such warranty or additional liability.

-messagebox = Copyright   / MIT License / https://pypi.org/project/messagebox/
+messagebox = Copyright   / MIT License / https://pypi.org/project/messagebox/ / Copyright (c) 2021 PlayerG9

       MIT License